sean-mcclure/covid19.js/README.md

 The **covid19.js** library can be used to create *web applications* based off covid19 data.
 The original data source is the [CSSEGISandData/COVID-19 repository](https://github.com/CSSEGISandData/COVID-19) by **Johns Hopkins CSSE**, and leverages the [coviddata/coviddata](https://github.com/coviddata/covid-api) repository for more reliable data formatting.

+**DISCLAIMER**: This library should only be used for personal projects.
+If you decide to publish results based on data fetched, or models used, in this library you are accountable for the correctness of any and all results.

 ## Include in Your Project
 ```markup
 <script src="covid19.min.js"></script>